ozgurseker/blog/index.md

 ## Quantitative Finance

-I am interested in quantitative finance and wish to work in this area professionally.
-I have been managing my own portfolio as well as my parents for last 8 years.
-Currently, I am developing simple tools for myself to help my trading decisions in the stock market.
-I developed backtesting tools, trading bots for IBKR, automated theoretical benchmark reports for daily picks, and technical analysis summary reports so far.
-I love coding, following the stock market, and managing investments.
+I am passionate about quantitative finance and aspire to build a professional career in this field.
+For the past eight years, I’ve managed both my own investment portfolio and my parents'.
+To enhance my trading decisions, I’ve been developing personal tools for the stock market, including backtesting systems, trading bots for IBKR, automated theoretical benchmark reports for daily stock picks, and technical analysis summary reports.
+I thoroughly enjoy coding, staying up-to-date with market trends, and managing investments.

 ## Teaching

-I love teaching.
-Before completing my PhD, I will have been taught 5 different courses as the sole instructor at Penn LPS.
-(4x Introduction to Microeconomics, 1x Introduction to Macroeconomics).
-I had experience as a TA for more than 6 years, but being the instructor was completely different.
-It was so stressful in the beginning and I was so nervous.
-However, it become easier over time.
-I loved it so much.
-I tried to take it whenever there is an opportunity.
-Fortunately, I had this opportunity much more than a regular PhD student.
+I have a deep passion for teaching.
+Before finishing my PhD, I will have had the opportunity to independently teach five different courses at Penn LPS (four sections of Introduction to Microeconomics and one of Introduction to Macroeconomics).
+While I had over six years of experience as a teaching assistant, stepping into the role of instructor was a completely different challenge.
+At first, it was incredibly stressful, and I felt quite nervous.
+But with time, it became easier, and I grew to love it.
+I seized every opportunity to teach, and thankfully, I had more chances to do so than most PhD students typically get.

 # Extracurricular Activities

-I wanted to share how I spend my free time.
+I’d like to share how I typically spend my free time.

 ## Table Tennis

-I am a passionate table tennis player at competitive level.
-I was the captain of table tennis team in my college between 2012 and 2016.
-I had organized college level tournaments and competed in college level national championships.
-I had played for the Penn's table tennis team and still playing in the local clubs.
+I am an avid table tennis player with competitive experience.
+I served as the captain of my college’s table tennis team from 2012 to 2016, during which I organized tournaments and competed in national college championships.
+I also played for Penn’s table tennis team and continue to stay active by playing at local clubs.

 ## NBA Fantasy basketball

-Okay I follow basketball, NBA and Euroleague.
-However being a fantasy basketball player is a completely different thing.
-I have been playing fantasy basketball since 2017 with a group of friends.
-It is the closest thing to manage an investment portfolio.
-You have follow stats, trends, news, and need to decide which players to invest in long run and short run.
-Moreover, you have to trash talk and have fun with your friends about it.
+I’m a big fan of basketball, both the NBA and EuroLeague, but playing fantasy basketball is an entirely different experience.
+I’ve been playing fantasy basketball with a group of friends since 2017, and it’s surprisingly similar to managing an investment portfolio.
+You have to track stats, trends, and news, while making decisions about which players are worth investing in for the short or long term.
+Plus, the friendly banter and trash talk with friends make it even more fun.

 ## Age of Empires 2

-25 years old, but still the best RTS game ever.
-I love watching pro-level games and tournaments, espacially when T90 casts them.
-Following the story of a match, macro and micro level decision making and how strategies evolve during the match.
-It really appeals me.
-Even though I am a better than average player (~1200 ELO), I consider myself more of a fan than a player.
+Even after 25 years, it's still the best RTS game ever.
+I love watching pro-level matches and tournaments, especially when T90 is casting.
+The way a game unfolds—the macro and micro decision-making, and how strategies evolve throughout—really fascinates me.
+Although I'm a better-than-average player (around 1200 ELO), I consider myself more of a fan than a player.

 ## Classical Kemence and Music

-It is a classical instrument from Istanbul, Turkey.
-I was impressed by its sound when I was in high school.
-I was always into the music with my guitar and keyboard, but I decided to learn to play classical kemence in my college years.
-I have been playing since 2013.
-I played in classical music communities at TOBB ETU and Koc Uni.
-I also uploaded some of my work/covers on [Youtube](https://www.youtube.com/@fuzzyrecords8314) and [Soundcloud](https://soundcloud.com/schked)
+The classical kemençe, a traditional instrument from Istanbul, Turkey, captured my attention in high school with its unique sound.
+While I had always been involved in music, playing guitar and keyboard, I decided to learn the kemençe during my college years.
+I’ve been playing since 2013 and performed with classical music communities at TOBB ETU and Koç University.
+I’ve also shared some of my work and covers on [Youtube](https://www.youtube.com/@fuzzyrecords8314) and [SoundCloud](https://soundcloud.com/schked)

 <h3 align="left">Connect with me:</h3>
 <p align="left">